jjnether/obsidian_backup/jnetherton/DA/Survalent.md

 				- <here's where the new IED will go>
 - To create the IED:
 	- right click in the comm line you it will reside in, then hit New IED
-	- Select Manufacturer, Device, and Version (all shou)
+	- Select Manufacturer, Device, and Version (all should be controlled by the templates)
+	-

 TO DO
 - remove camp george map